 The European Broadcasting Union (EBU) is the world’s leading alliance of public service media (PSM).
-We have 117 member organizations in 56 countries and have an additional 34 Associates in Asia, Africa, Australasia and the Americas.
-Our Members operate over 2,000 television, radio and online channels and services, and offer a wealth of content across other platforms.
+We have 115 member organizations in 56 countries and have an additional 31 Associates in Asia, Africa, Australasia and the Americas.
+Our Members operate nearly 2,000 television, radio and online channels and services, and offer a wealth of content across other platforms.
 Together they reach an audience of more than one billion people around the world, broadcasting in more than 160 languages.
-The EBU operates Eurovision and Euroradio services.
+We operate Eurovision and Euroradio services.

-Learn more about our new Member strategy 'TOGETHER' which will define our objectives for the 2019-2021 period and how you as a Member can get involved in shaping the future of the EBU.
+Learn more about our Member strategy 'TOGETHER', which defines our objectives for the 2019-2021 period and how you as a Member can get involved in shaping the future of the EBU.